RIT-MDRC/MDRCBot/README.md

 - Open the file directory using the icon at the top of the screen
 - Navigate to the main.py file and double click.
 A window should pop up with a green start button on the top bar
 - Press the start button and wait for about 5 seconds for the setup routine to complete.
-The servos might move a little to get into position, this is normal.
+The servos might move a little to get into position, this is normal
-- The white LED's should now be powered on, and you should be able to wave and get a wave back.
+- The white LED's should now be powered on, and you should be able to wave and get a wave back
 - Enjoy! :)

 ## Known Issues
 - The left eye's white LED has power issues

 ## Releases
+Please refernece SECURITY.md for the currently supported versions of this project.

 |   Date   |                            Version                           |
 |----------|--------------------------------------------------------------|